Patrick Barry's teaching and research focus on creating a new vocabulary to talk about advocacy. He is the author of the forthcoming books

-Good Sentences, a digital library premised on the idea that to write good sentences, you need to read good sentences.
+Problem Solving Initiative.
+In addition, he has launched two digital libraries premised on the idea that "to write good sentences, you need to read good sentences."
+The first is called

-University of Chicago Law Review and won the Thomas Mulroy Award for Appellate Advocacy as well as the Ann Barber Watson Outstanding Service Award.
-He was also the first law student to win the Wayne Booth Prize for Teaching Excellence.
+University of Chicago Law Review and winning both the Thomas R. Mulroy Prize in Appellate Advocacy and the Ann Barber Watson Award for Outstanding Service.
+In 2012, he became the first law student to be awarded the university's Wayne Booth Prize in Teaching Excellence.

-After law school, Professor Barry earned a PhD in English from the University of Michigan.
-During that time, he taught in Michigan Law's Child Welfare Appellate Clinic and later worked with other Michigan faculty to create Clinnect HTS, a global network of legal clinics devoted to combating human trafficking.
-He then did a dual clerkship in Las Vegas for the Hon.
-Jennifer A. Dorsey and the Hon.
-Andrew P. Gordon.
+After law school, Professor Barry completed a PhD in English from the University of Michigan.
+During that time, he worked with other Michigan faculty to create Clinnect, a global network of legal clinics devoted to combatting human trafficking.
+He then did a dual clerkship in Las Vegas for The Hon.
+Jennifer A. Dorsey and The Hon.
+Andrew P. Gordon and later became the director of Pro Se Camp, a program that helps people who can't afford a lawyer navigate the legal system.
+A member of the California Bar, he now regularly works with law firms, state governments, and nonprofit organizations to improve their written and spoken advocacy.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home